sjjsy/neronet/doc/user_manual.rst

 **Collection status report**

-Hit refresh to update statu(e)s of the experiment(s).
+Hit refresh to update status(es) of the experiment(s).

 **manipulating experiments table**

-Right click will open menu where you can select parameters which you want to view.
+Right clicking will open menu where you can select parameters which you want to view.
 By pressing headers you can sort your experiments.